-"The migration of the bands in Figure 8 and Figure 9 are slightly altered when compared to the migration of the molecular weight markers and between different DNA preparations.
-These altered migrations are likely the result of a difference in salt concentrations between the genomic DNA samples and the molecular weight marker."

-- Figures 8 and 9 are missing, or the text description does not match the images provided. - The absence of molecular weight markers on any of the six images (figures 4 6) is problematic since the molecular weight marker allows the size of the detected bands to be gauged, and it is important for interpreting the results of such an experiment. - Longer exposure times for some Southern blots, such as those of figure 5, are recommended since bands reported by the applicant are hardly visible on the images.
+- Inconsistencies between the reported size of the detected fragments, and the size indicated on the images.
+For example, in figure 7 lanes 8 and 9 both contain bands which are recorded to be 8.2 kb and 7.4 kb, although the size indicated on the side of the image (in lieu of a molecular weight marker) indicates these sizes as 7.1 kb and 6.1 kb, respectively.
+Furthermore, a band in lane 2 which has migrated the same distance as the 8.2 kb bands is reported as 7.2 kb, 1000 bp shorter.
+The applicant explained the discrepancies in this image and others as likely being the result of differences in salt concentrations between the different DNA samples and the molecular weight marker.
+It would appear given the lack of consistency between different bands, and between the molecular weight marker and the bands that instead of determining the size of the bands from the image, the applicant has based the estimation of the size of the bands on those of previous works (references in Application: Arackal 2010, Wang, 2012 and Beazly, 2002). - Longer exposure times for some Southern blots, such as those of figure 6 and 7, are recommended since a number of bands reported by the applicant are not visible on the images.
 While we acknowledge that longer incubation times will render the more prominent bands darker, being able to see the fainter bands is more important.
-We encourage the applicant to supply both images (i.e. the longer and shorter incubation times) so that all bands are clearly visible. - The applicant makes use of a number of large probes (figure 5 contains one which is approximately 1.5 kb long, for example), which reduces the ability of the Southern blot to detect small deletions, insertions, rearrangements and point mutations, and could thus give false negative results for such occurrences.
+We encourage the applicant to supply both images (i.e. the longer and shorter incubation times) so that all bands are clearly visible. - The applicant makes use of a number of large probes (figure 9 contains one which is 2.0 kb long, for example), which reduces the ability of the Southern blot to detect small deletions, insertions, rearrangements and point mutations, and could thus give false negative results for such occurrences.
 We recommend that the applicant use smaller probes in order to reduce this risk.